LuvAminos

 DOI: 10.1172/jci.insight.140532PubMed 32730231

 Coskun T, et al. (2018).
-Molecular Metabolism — Preclinical characterization and Phase 1 study design for GLP-2 (TRZ) in type 2 diabetes
+Molecular Metabolism — Preclinical characterization and Phase 1 study design for GLP-2 (TRZ); cited for study-design context

 DOI: 10.1016/j.molmet.2018.09.009PubMed 30473097NCT02759107